kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

-Here, let's assume that `*args` accepts an arbitrary number of positional parameters which must be of type `str`.
+Assume that `*args` accepts an arbitrary number of positional parameters which must be of type `str`.
 Let's
 also assume that `**kwargs` accepts operation-specific keyword arguments, including any `azure-core` specific keyword
 arguments.
 In this case, we can narrow the type for `*args` to `str`.
 For `**kwargs`, due to the complexity of the type,
-we will leave it as `Any`.
+we will leave it as `Any` (one day this might be solved by [PEP 692](https://peps.python.org/pep-0692/)).
 Typed this looks like:

 ```python
 from typing import Any